Avatar (2009 film): Filming

 During filming, Cameron made use of his virtual camera system, a new way of directing motion-capture filmmaking.
 The system shows the actors' virtual counterparts in their digital surroundings in real time, allowing the director to adjust and direct scenes just as if shooting live action.
 According to Cameron, "It's like a big, powerful game engine.
 If I want to fly through space, or change my perspective, I can.
-I can turn the whole scene into a living miniature and go through it on a 50 to 1 scale."
+I can turn the whole scene into a living miniature and go through it on a 50-to-1 scale."
 Using conventional techniques, the complete virtual world cannot be seen until the motion-capture of the actors is complete.
 Cameron said this process does not diminish the value or importance of acting.
 On the contrary, because there is no need for repeated camera and lighting setups, costume fittings and make-up touch-ups, scenes do not need to be interrupted repeatedly.
 Cameron described the system as a "form of pure creation where if you want to move a tree or a mountain or the sky or change the time of day, you have complete control over the elements".

 Cameron gave fellow directors Steven Spielberg and Peter Jackson a chance to test the new technology.
 Spielberg said, "I like to think of it as digital makeup, not augmented animation ...
 Motion capture brings the director back to a kind of intimacy that actors and directors only know when they're working in live theater."
 Spielberg and George Lucas were also able to visit the set to watch Cameron direct with the equipment.

-To film the shots where CGI interacts with live action, a unique camera referred to as a "simulcam" was used, a merger of the 3-D fusion camera and the virtual camera systems.
+To film the shots where CGI interacts with live action, a unique camera referred to as a "simulcam" was used, a merger of the 3D fusion camera and the virtual camera systems.
 While filming live action in real time with the simulcam, the CGI images captured with the virtual camera or designed from scratch, are superimposed over the live action images as in augmented reality and shown on a small monitor, making it possible for the director to instruct the actors how to relate to the virtual material in the scene.

 Due to Cameron's personal convictions about climate change, he allowed only plant-based (vegan) food to be served on set.

+Eventually, Cameron stated that it was Jon Landau who was "the heart of the Avatar family" and "the center of gravity of our little bubble universe."